Wed Nov 12, 2014

 Fri Nov 11, 2011

-Phil Ochs: There But For Fortune at Carbon Arc Independent Cinema.
+Phil Ochs: There But For Fortune (the movie) at Carbon Arc Independent Cinema.

 Great crowd last night.
 Looked like it was sold out.
 Phil Ochs' music and the recalling of 1960s politics really moved the audience.